clj-kondo/clj-kondo/analysis/README.md

   - `:filename`, `:row`, `:col`, `end-row`, `end-col`
   - `:ns`: the namespace of the var
   - `:name`: the name of the var
+  - `:defined-by`: the namespaced symbol which defined this var

   Optional:
   - `:fixed-arities`: a set of fixed arities